ElectricBlocks/electricblocks/README.md

 ## Installation

 To use this mod, you **must** have Forge version 1.15.2 **and** the [HWYLA](https://www.curseforge.com/minecraft/mc-mods/hwyla/files/2880069) mod installed.
 For single player, the power flow simulation server [EBPP](https://github.com/ElectricBlocks/ebpp) must be installed and running on your computer.
 For multiplayer, only the computer running the Forge server needs to have [EBPP](https://github.com/ElectricBlocks/ebpp) installed.
+As well, because Electric Blocks still uses Minecraft 1.15.2, if you're hosting a multiplayer server, it is vulnerable to the extremely dangerous Log4j exploit.
+More about that and how to fix it [here](https://help.minecraft.net/hc/en-us/articles/4416199399693-Security-Vulnerability-in-Minecraft-Java-Edition).

 ### Prebuilt JAR